The Facts About Doggie Do-Do: How to Identify Healthy Dog Poop

 Have you ever wondered what your dog really thinks about the food you feed him?
-Unless he clearly does not like the taste of the food you place in his bowl every day, there’s really no way to know how his diet is affecting his overall health and well-being.
-But by keeping tabs on the quality of his stool, there IS a lot of information to be learned.
+Unless he clearly does not like the taste of the food you place in his bowl every day, there’s really no easy way to know how his diet is affecting his overall health and well-being.
+Fortunately, your dog does “leave behind” some key evidence to help show if he’s healthy or not: his poop.

-A normal color for your pet's stool should be mimic that of a brown, chocolate candy bar.
-Dogs who are fed Bil-Jac typically have darker colored stools because Bil-Jac's formula incorporates high quality meat ingredients – typically much higher than other dog food brands.
+A normal, healthy dog poop color should mimic that of a brown, chocolate candy bar.
+Dogs who are fed Bil-Jac typically have darker colored stools because Bil-Jac's formula incorporates high quality meat ingredients such as fresh chicken.

 The shape of your dog's stool should look like a log.
 Does your best friend's stool look more like a small ball or pebble?
-It could be a sign that he needs more water, and could be dehydrated.
-Senior dogs, with arthritic hips, are some times unable to maintain regular bowel movements.
-Arthritic dogs often drop small nuggets of stool when they walk or are at rest.
+It could be a sign that he could be dehydrated and needs more water.
+Senior dogs, with arthritic hips, are sometimes unable to maintain regular bowel movements, which may cause them to drop small nuggets of stool when they walk or are at rest.

 Adapted from an original article by Donna Solomon, DVM, featured in the Huffington Post.